geggabyte/forumx-backend/README.md

 3. Run `docker-compose -p forumx up -d` as shown earlier
 4. Wait till it updates, if updates exists
 5. Enjoy

+### Dozzle

+I've set up Dozzle as logs viewer in docker.
+It's available at [webpage](http://localhost:9999) when docker container is up and running